saravana2906/spring-boot-Contact/README.md

 It uses only three tables

-User          - to manage login
+User          - to manage login <br>
 Contact       - to Store User's contact information like name , Email id (Like Contacts in Phone)
-              and it has unidirectional many to one mapping with User .
+              and it has unidirectional many to one mapping with User .<br>
 ContactPhone  - to Store Phone numbers(yes! can store more phone number for each contcat) information for
-               each contact and it has unidirectional many to one mapping with Contact
+               each contact and it has unidirectional many to one mapping with Contact<br.

 As part of Spring MVC , this application implements
     - Request Mapping using annotations and usage of Controller,Repository annotations